-As part of our financial strategy, we intend to maintain a credit profile that we believe is consistent with investment grade credit ratings.
-We target a credit profile with the following attributes:
+As part of PAA's financial strategy, it intends to maintain a credit profile that it believes is consistent with investment grade credit ratings.
+PAA targets a credit profile with the following attributes:

 - a leverage multiple averaging between 3.75x to 4.25x, which is calculated as total debt plus 50% of preferred units, divided by Adjusted EBITDA attributable to PAA (this is roughly equivalent to a long-term debt-to-Adjusted EBITDA attributable to PAA multiple of between 3.0x and 3.5x); - an average long-term debt-to-total capitalization ratio of approximately 50% or less; - an average total debt-to-total capitalization ratio of approximately 60% or less; and - an average Adjusted EBITDA-to-interest coverage multiple of approximately 3.3x or better.